Announcing the 2nd KLASICA Taipei Symposium

-The international Knowledge, Learning, And Societal Change research Alliance (KLASICA) is very pleased to announce dates and the theme of the second KLASICA Taipei symposium.
-We very cordially invite researchers, policy makers, community activists, and practitioners who are concerned with societal transformations to sustainable futures in accord with the UN Sustainable Development Goals (SDGs) to join us in this exciting and important symposium.
+The international Knowledge, Learning, and Societal Change Research Alliance (KLASICA) is very happy to announce dates and theme of the second KLASICA Symposium in Taipei.
+We very cordially invite researchers, policymakers, community activists, and practitioners who are concerned with societal transformations to sustainable futures in accord with the UN Sustainable Development Goals (SDGs) to join usin this exciting symposium.

-Focus: Core affective narratives of vision and identity that guide and motivate societal change toward sustainable futures and their applicability for modeling social dynamics.
+Theme: Seeking insights into social dynamics by identifying affective expressions of narratives of vision and identity that guide or motivate societal change toward sustainable futures in different contexts and cultures and exploring their applicability for modeling of social dynamics.

-- narrative(s) that have played a significant role in framing or motivating actions by a community or collective, or
+- Narrative(s) that have played a significant role in framing or motivating actions by a community or collective

-Call for examples of narrative expressions of vision or identity:
+We especially invite contributions of abstracts or short papers presenting examples of narrative expressions of vision or identity.

-1) Consider and discuss a set of examples of affective expression of core narratives that present a vision for sustainability OR that reflect individual or collective identity (or worldviews).
+1) Identify and analyse examples of affective expressions of narratives that present a vision for sustainability OR that reflect individual or collective identity (worldviews).
 These narratives should be related to guiding and inspiring societal change toward sustainable futures as set out in the SDGs.
-The narratives may be expressed in various formats (e.g., visual, verbal, musical) appropriate to and resonant in local contexts.
-One of the key challenges is understanding the importance and power of meaning-making encoded in particular narratives for stimulating collective action.
+The essence of the narrative may be expressed in various formats (e.g., visual, verbal, musical) appropriate to and resonant in local contexts.
+One of the key challenges is understanding the importance and power of relational, social ontologies embedded in narratives and how these influence decisions for collective action.

-2) Create a typology of narratives of vision and identity in regard to their function in expressing and offering guidance or rationale and motivation for or against societal change toward sustainable futures.
+2) Create a typology of contemporary affective narrative expressions (and their forms or symbols) of vision or identity in regard to their function in offering guidance or rationale and motivation for or against societal change toward sustainable futures.

-3) Based upon the motivations for change expressed in the narrative typology, consider whether such expressions of motivation are viable and adequate as rules for agent-based computational models (ABM).
-The agents in aggregate represent collectives making decisions and acting in support of their goals for sustainable futures in an alliance of purpose or a community.
+3) Based upon the motivations for and against change expressed in the typology of narratives, consider whether such expressions of motivation are viable and adequate as rules for agent-based computational models (ABM).
+The agents in aggregate represent collectives making decisions and acting in support of their goals for sustainable futures in a community or an alliance of purpose.

 Intended output and outcomes:

-- A) A paper in an international journal (to be determined by participating authors) describing the derived typology of narratives and the potential that narratives offer for agent-based modeling of collective behavior change toward sustainable futures.
+A) Paper(s) or a special issue in an international journal (to be determined by participant co-authors) describing the analysis and derived typology of affective narrative expressions and their significance in responses to societal change toward the SDGs and on the potential that these offer for agent-based modeling of influences on collective behavior change.

-- B) Collaboration with colleagues engaged in ABM on testing the feasibility and potential for innovative studies of contexts and conditions that could facilitate (or hinder) societal change (i.e., social movements) toward sustainable futures in different cultures and contexts.
+B) collaboration with colleagues engaged in ABM on testing the feasibility and potential for innovative studies of contexts and conditions that could facilitate creative thinking about societal change toward sustainable futures in different cultures and contexts.

 Costs of lodging, meals, and local transportation for the symposium within Taiwan will be kindly covered by RSPRC, National Taiwan University for those selected to join us in the symposium.
 There is no fee for registration.

-The symposium will begin with an informal gathering and dinner the evening of Saturday, 29 September and conclude around 17:00 on Tuesday, 2 October.
+The symposium will begin with an informal gathering and dinner on the evening of Saturday, 29 September and conclude at around 17:00 on Tuesday, 2 October.